Ventricular Assist Devices

 Changing the dressing around the driveline

-With a VAD, it’s also important to focus on living a healthy lifestyle.
+With an LVAD, it’s also important to focus on living a healthy lifestyle.
 You need to limit salt and eat foods good for your heart.
 A nutritionist can help you stick to a healthy eating pattern.

 After you recover from surgery, physical therapy or cardiac rehab can help you regain or build strength.
 Regular exercise can keep you active longer.
-But you’ll need to avoid certain activities.
-These include swimming and contact sports.
+But you’ll need to not do certain activities.
+These include activities that would get your driveline wet or submerged under water, such as swimming.
 You also may not be able to drive for some time.

 Becoming a Patient